kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Data Messages
-Unidirectional streams are used for data... with the exception of FETCH for now.
+Unidirectional streams are used for subscription data.

 |------|--------|-----------|
 | ID   | Stream | Role      |